QubesOS/qubes-doc/Qrexec.md

 srcvm destvm (allow|deny|ask)[,user=user\_to\_run\_as][,target=VM\_to\_redirect\_to]

-You can specify srcvm and destvm by name, or by one of "\$anyvm", "\$dispvm", "dom0" reserved keywords.
+You can specify srcvm and destvm by name, or by one of "\$anyvm", "\$dispvm", "dom0" reserved keywords (note string "dom0" does not match the \$anyvm pattern; all other names do).
 Whenever a rpc request for action X is received, the first line in /etc/qubes\_rpc/policy/X that match srcvm/destvm is consulted to determine whether to allow rpc, what user account the program should run in target VM under, and what VM to redirect the execution to.
+If the policy file does not exits, user is prompted to create one; if still there is no policy file after prompting, the action is denied.

 On target VM, the */etc/qubes\_rpc/RPC\_ACTION\_NAME* must exist, containing the file name of the program that will be invoked.